Lev Korolyov (scientist): Professional career

 In 1956 Korolev created one of the first programs for the BESM for machine translation of written text from English into Russian.
-In 1960 he was awarded the degree "Kandidat in Physical and Mathematical Sciences" for a thesis on the theory of machine translation.
+In 1960 he was awarded the degree Candidate of Sciences in Physics and Mathematics for a thesis on the theory of machine translation.

 He headed the team which wrote control software for ballistic missile defense, using the computers M-40 and M-50.
 For this research, Korolev was awarded doctorate in 1967.

 His team produced the first operating system for BESM-6, a batch processing system later named "Dispatcher-68".

 In 1981 Korolev was elected a corresponding member of the USSR Academy of Sciences at the Department of Mathematics.

 Korolev has held a chair at the Moscow State University Department of Computational Mathematics and Cybernetics since its founding in 1970.